A Few Possible Causes

 A 2015 study concluded, “We found that childhood exposure to indoor residential insecticides was associated with a significant increase in risk of childhood leukemia.”
 This stuff is BAD; PLEASE stop using it!

-We have found that pesticides and herbicides are one of the most common causes of cancer.
+When we used to test people that came to our practice, we found that pesticides and herbicides were one of the most common causes of cancer.
 Knowing this, I feel we need to touch on how to help rid oneself of these things.

 These compounds (and there are dozens) take thousands of years to breakdown.
 Once we ingest them, breath them in, or absorb them through the skin, our body NEEDS to get rid of them.
 Unfortunately, the way our body does so is through our cellular and liver detoxification pathways.